-Total fund balances - governmental funds \$ 4,443,356

-In governmental funds, only current assets are reported.
-In the sta

-Capital assets at historical cost \$ 20,166,098

-Accumulated depreciation (3,125,726)

-Net 17,040,372

-Long-term liabilities: In governmental funds, only current liabilities statement of net position, all liabilities, including long-term liabilities relating to governmental activities consist bilities, ar

-Compensated absences payable \$ 247,005

-Loans payable 274,733

-Other post employment benefits obligation 4,544,867

-Net pension liability 3,756,041

-Total (8,822,646)

-In governmental funds, interest on long-term debt is not recognized in which it matures and is paid.
-In governmental-wide stateme recognized in the period that it is incurred.
-(3,573)

-Deferred outflows and inflows relating to pensions and OPEB: In go funds, deferred outflows and inflows of resources relating to peare not reported because they are applicable to future periods of net position, deferred outflows and inflows of resources related and OPEB are reported. ensions a .
-In the st nd OPEB atement

-Deferred inflows of resources relating

-to pensions \$ (281,127)

-Deferred outflows of resources relating 4 0 40 000

-to pensions 1,049,302

-Deferred outflows of resources relating to OPEB 1,186,426

-IO OPED 1,100,420 1,954,601

-1,007,001

-Total net position - governmental activities \$ 14,612,110
+Total fund balances - governmental funds \$ 4,443,356 - ds, only current assets are reported.
+In the stare ported, including capital assets and accumulate • Capital assets at historical cost \$ 20,166,098 Accumulated depreciation (3,125,726) Net 17,040,372 statement of ne In governmental funds, only current liabilities a et position, all liabilities, including long-term liab lities relating to governmental activities consist ilities, ar Compensated absences payable Loans payable Other post employment benefits obligation Net pension liability \$ 247,005 274,733 4,544,867 3,756,041 Total (8,822,646) in which it matu ds, interest on long-term debt is not recognized res and is paid.
+In governmental-wide statemer ne period that it is incurred.
+(3,573) funds, deferred are not reported nd inflows relating to pensions and OPEB: In go outflows and inflows of resources relating to pell because they are applicable to future periods. deferred outflows and inflows of resources relateported. nsions a nd OPEB atement Deferred inflows of resources relating to pensions Deferred outflows of resources relating to pensions Deferred outflows of resources relating to OPEB \$ (281,127) 1,049,302 1,186,426 1,954,601 Total net position - g overnmental activities \$ 14,612,110